DezhengLee/Strategy-Tracking-Backtesting/Readme.md

 # A Demo of Strategy Tracking & Backtesting System
-The strategy in this demo is made up
+The strategy in this demo is totaly made up.